Umbrellaisnothere/Meme-z/README.md

 __Click "Add Meme" to add the meme to the list__.

 - A user can edit an existing meme.

 - A user can delete a meme.

+## System Requirements
+- Have a version of Node 18 or Above.
+- A browser capable of running JavaScript, example: Chrome, Safari, Firefox or Edge.
+- An updated Operating System, example: Windows 10 or Above, MacOS, Linux, etc.
+- A text editor that is capable of running JavaScript (Visual Studio Code, Vim, Nano, Emacs, Atom, Sublime Text, etc.)
+- A RAM that is equal to or above 4 GB.
+- A diskspace equal to or greater than 1 GB.

 ## Setup